lkhun9311/lkhun9311/README.md

 - Kubernetes-native platform control planes with Operators, CRDs, and admission controllers
 - GPU workload orchestration for node readiness, scheduling, admission, and tenant governance
-- LLM serving infrastructure with telemetry, SLOs, observability, and failure recovery
+- LLM serving infrastructure with telemetry, SLOs, and failure recovery
 - Production-oriented platform deployment and operations with EKS, Terraform, Helm, Argo CD, and GitOps

 ## Tech Stack